The Best Headphones For Sleeping And Noise Cancelling

 Comparison tables

-In the table below, I’ve rated the headphones in key performance areas: comfort on your back, comfort on your side, speaker quality, how well they block out other noise in the home, and sound leakage.
+In table 1 below, I’ve rated the headphones in key performance areas: comfort on your back, comfort on your side, speaker quality, how well they block out other noise in the home, and sound leakage.

 Note that they are all comfortable to wear on your back, otherwise I wouldn’t have included them in this article.
 It’s on your side that their practicality is more noticeable.